Annual sQuatch Fest returns Jan. 28 and 29 at the Cowlitz Event Center in Longview

 The festival takes place from 4 to 8 p.m.
 Jan.
 28, and from 10 a.m.-8 p.m.
 Jan.
 29 at the Cowlitz County Event Center, 1900 Seventh Ave., Longview.
 The Kids Cave is open from 10 a.m.-6 p.m.
 Jan.
 29.

-The cost is $25 per person.
-Tickets are available online at bit.ly/3ng6Lzh.
+The cost is $25 per person for adults and $5 per person for children.
+Tickets are available online at https://wwwkelsolongviewchamberorg.ticketleap.com/squatch-fest-2022/.

 For details, visit facebook.com/squatchfestklcc; or call the Kelso Longview Chamber of Commerce at 360-423-8400.